 Even with a nutrient-rich diet, you still need regular breast cancer screenings like mammograms and manual checks.
 After all, early detection and diagnosis significantly increase survival rates.
 Ask a healthcare professional for advice about breast cancer screenings.

-All the same, research suggests that these foods may lower your risk of the disease.
+All the same, research suggests that these foods may lower your risk.

 1. Leafy green vegetables